 Then, gradually allow your cat access to other areas of the house while still confining it to the smaller area.
 Each time your cat goes into the room you want it to stay out of, give it a treat or praise it.
 Eventually, your cat will learn that it is rewarded for staying out of the room and will avoid going in there.

 Is It Okay to Keep Your Cat Out of Your Bedroom?

 There’s no one answer to this question since every cat is different.
 Some cats prefer to sleep in their owner’s bedroom, while others are more comfortable sleeping elsewhere in the house.
 Ultimately, it’s up to you to decide what’s best for your cat based on his or her personality and needs.

 If you’re considering keeping your cat out of your bedroom, there are a few things to keep in mind.
-First, consider whether or not your cat feels comfortable in your bedroom.
-If he or she doesn’t seem relaxed or happy in that space, it may be best to let him or her sleep elsewhere.

 Additionally, think about whether or not your cat is disruptive at night.
 If he tends to meow loudly or scratch furniture during the wee hours of the morning, it may be better for everyone if he sleeps outside of your bedroom door.
 Ultimately, the decision of whether or not to allow your cat into your bedroom is up to you.

 If you’re unsure what’s best for your feline friend, talk to your veterinarian for guidance.